Leong Sin Nam: Rendering assistance to the Chinese government in China

 Even though Leong Sin Nam was in Malaya he held several posts in various departments in China.
 He was the Adviser of the Chinese Ministry of Agriculture and Commerce, Warden of Mines for Yunnan Province, Member of the Economic Committee of the Chinese Government, committee member of the Kwantung Branch of Reconstruction Commission and one of the four members of the People's Assembly of the Republic of China in Malaya.
-In recognition of his services he was awarded medals by Dr. Sun Yat Sen, Ministry of Education, Ministry of Finance and President Li Yuan Hung, China.
+In recognition of his services he was awarded medals by Sun Yat-en, Ministry of Education, Ministry of Finance and President Li Yuanhong, China.

 In 1937 the second Sino Japanese War began.
 The China Distress Relief Fund (China Red Cross Fund) was started to alleviate the distress amongst the wounded in the war zones in China.
 By November 1937 a sum of 1,450,000 yuan was collected.
 Leong Sin Nam was the chairman of the Perak Overseas Chinese Distress Relief Fund committee and donated 20,000 yuan to the fund.
 In recognition of his timely contribution Generallisimo Chiang Kai-shek presented Leong Sin Nam with a signed congratulatory photo message.
 In 1938 in his presidential address at the Perak Chinese Chamber of Commerce Leong Sin Nam said he was glad to note the unity prevailing among all Chinese in the State and the admirable way they had responded to the needs of the China Red Cross Fund.
 Referring to the crisis in China, he stressed the fact that only a united front could secure an ultimate victory for China and they must all contribute their share whether it be big or small.
 On another occasion, he remarked that "though China has lost some of her most important cities the morale and courage of the overseas Chinese in Malaya should not be shattered" In the same year he contributed 120 pounds towards the "Gold Drive" in aid of the Chinese Fund.
 This was followed by yet another generous contribution of $10,000 towards the Perak Chinese Branch of the Patriotic Fund in 1939.
 Even on his death bed in 1940 he told his family to reduce the funeral expenses for a more worthy cause in China.